Connect With Us

 Report all incidents to the NCCC Campus Security Department.
 The NCCC Campus Security Department (G106) is located on the North side of G-building, (Student Center) at the main entrance to G-building.

 The NCCC Campus Security Department seriously regrets any problem that you may encounter as a student at NCCC.

 If you attend a NCCC class at one of our extension sites, report all incidents such as thefts, assaults, harassment, suspicious persons or vehicle accidents to the local police agency.
 In Niagara County this can be accomplished by dialing 911 during an emergency situation.

 Report all incidents that occur on campus to the Security office ASAP.
 Security personnel will be dispatched to your location.

-Based on the type of incident, a determination will be made to call the NYSP or NCSD immediately or upon completion of the security officer's investigation.
+Based on the type of incident, a determination will be made to call the NYSP or NCSO immediately or upon completion of the security officer's investigation.
 A copy of the report will be forwarded to the police if necessary.

 To assist us, we will ask for evidence, witnesses, suspects, identifying markings, and other related information.
 Serial numbers or identifiable markings are vitally important.
 Items may turn up on campus grounds, in pawnshops, during police arrests, and by inquiring through the National Crime Prevention Computer.

 Be sure to inform us if you recover your property at a later date.
 If you gain additional information relating to the incident, please notify us.

 NCCC does not carry insurance to cover the theft of personal property.
-If personal property is stolen from you, we suggest you contact your insurance agent for possible from home owners of automotive insurance.
+If personal property is stolen from you, we suggest you contact your insurance agent for possible coverage through your home owners or automotive insurance.

 When an investigation is successful, and an offender is identified; we will need your continued cooperation.
 You may be required to identify the property, sign an accusatory instrument, and/or a supporting deposition.
 These state that you did not give anyone permission to use your property.

 The NCCC Campus Security Department will assist you and do everything within our power and resources to solve crimes and apprehend offenders.